 Don’t get depressed if your feature doesn’t get used, it may be used at a later date.
 If you are helpful, have good ideas and develop relationships with journalists, they will come back to you when they need a quote or opinion about your area of expertise.

 What is your mission?
 How do you help people?
 What is unique about you?
 Remember to be resilient, approachable, and passionate, and you will have success with the press.

-If you want more tips on how to pitch to the press, check out my latest 4-week course which is just £97.
+If you want more tips on how to pitch to the press, check out my Content that Converts Mastermind.